ActiveLook/Activelook-API-Documentation/ActiveLook_API.md

 The custom service Rx server characteristic is used to send commands to an ActiveLook® device.

-⚠The RX server allows both Bluetooth `WRITE` (with response) and `WRITE_NO_RESPONSE` mode.
+⚠ The RX server allows both Bluetooth `WRITE` (with response) and `WRITE_NO_RESPONSE` mode.
 It is highly recommended to use the `WRITE` (with response) mode.
 Depending on the master device Bluetooth stack efficiency used the (for instance on connected watches) `WRITE_NO_RESPONSE` (lower latency) can be used.

-⚠The command interface uses BINARY encoding.
+⚠ The command interface uses BINARY encoding.

-⚠All data are in big Endian (example: to encode 1024, the first byte to send is `0x04`, followed by `0x00`)
+⚠ All data are in big Endian (example: to encode 1024, the first byte to send is `0x04`, followed by `0x00`)

 A command includes a header and a footer.
 The header is made of START + Command ID + Command Format + length (+ Query ID).
 The command layout is as follows: